 Sort by:

-VP of Engineering in Insurance (except health)a year ago
+VP of Engineering in Insurance (except health)2 years ago

 We do not use azure b2c in our company – we use aws and okta - but it sounds like there's a configured trust missing.
 Depending how your team set it up the trust is missing either between different auth servers or missing policies across apps within an auth server.
 Sorry I don't have a better answer but I hope this helps!